HanLionel/TicTacToe/README.md

 # Tic Tac Toe

+## Installation

+After cloning the repository, from the project root directory, run:

+`npm install && npm run make`

+Open up the browser, go to http://localhost:1050 and start playing!

  ## Run the solutions:

 Run `npm run make` in the command line from the root folder of the project and go to http://localhost:1050/tic-tac-toe for the standard solution, or http://localhost:1050/tic-tac-toe/advanced for the slightly more complex version that talks to the server to store information across page refreshes.